-The Thermostat (located near the monitor panel) controls the Hydronic Heating System, as well as the three separate roof air conditioners in your coach.
-The living area and galley are equipped with two air conditioners, and the bedroom and bath area is equipped with one.
+The Electronic Thermostat (located near the monitor panel) controls the Hydronic Heating System, as well as the three separate roof air conditioners in your coach.

-When controlling the settings from the Thermostat, you must manually press the "Zone" side of the Mode/Zone button and set to your preference by toggling to either Zone 1, Zone 2, or both.
+When controlling the settings from the Thermostat, you must manually press the Zone Button and set to your preference by toggling to either Zone 1, Zone 2, Zone 3, or all zones simultaneously.

-- ZONE 1 (2) A/C Units in Living/Galley Area - ZONE 2 (1) A/C Unit in Bedroom/Bath Area
+- ZONE 1 (1) A/C Unit in Bedroom Bath Area

+- ZONE 2 (1) A/C Unit in Living/Galley Area

+- ZONE 3 (1) A/C Unit in Front Cab Area